iskysun96/aptos-decentralized-journal-tutorial/README.md

 pnpm install
 ```

-### Set Up Environment Variables
+### 3. Set Up Environment Variables

 1. Initialize an Aptos account
 ```bash
 aptos init
 ```
-Choose `devnet` to begin with.
+Choose `testnet`.
 This step will create a folder named `.aptos` which holds the initialized account info in the `config.yaml` file.

 2. Copy the example environment file:
 ```bash